-- A. The applicable region or program office is responsible for: - 1.
-Scheduling and preparing for the initial kickoff meeting (see Section 1.1.5.2 below), enforcement panel, ADR strategy session, ADR mediation sessions, PEC, and enforcement caucuses:
+A. The applicable region or program office is responsible for:

-- 2. Preparing enforcement actions; - 3.
+- 1. Scheduling and preparing for the initial kickoff meeting (see Section 1.1.5.2 below), enforcement panel, ADR strategy session, ADR mediation sessions, PEC, and enforcement caucuses; - 2.
+Preparing enforcement actions; - 3.
 Reviewing responses to NOVs; - 4.
 Drafting and issuing any necessary press releases; - 5.
 Communicating with licensee management and the complainant; - 6.
-Providing notification to external stakeholders including the state liaison officer; - 7.
+Providing notification to external stakeholders (see Part I Section 6 "External Stakeholders"); - 7.
 Issuing the closeout letter for any unsubstantiated cases; and - 8.
 Reviewing the case for the identification and evaluation of any underlying technical issues and to give clarification on site specific issues.